Typefounding/underlineStrikethrough/README.md

 A RoboFont extension for setting underline and strikethrough values in all open UFO(s).

 ## How to Use:
 Select the fonts the values of which you'd like to change in the left panel.
 Change the values in the bottom right area.
-To commit to all the values you've put together during the duration of your time in the extension, press "Set Values". *More info below*
+To commit to all the values you've put together during the duration of your time in the extension, press "Set Values". *More info below:*

 ## User Interface: